zalando/engineering-principles/README.md

 AWS is our default choice for new projects, so that we can take full advantage of the flexibility and scalability of the cloud and its rich set of integrated services.
 We continue to run dedicated hardware (both on premise and in partner data centers) for some special or legacy use cases.

 #### Docker
 We favour containerised application development and our current deployment tool of choice is Docker.
-Both our internal Platform-as-a-Service (PaaS) offerings are based on it:

-- For new services, we recommend to use our Continuous Deployment Platform (CDP) in combination with our hosted [Kubernetes](https://kubernetes.io/) service.
+We use our Continuous Deployment Platform (CDP) in combination with our hosted [Kubernetes](https://kubernetes.io/) service.

-- Many existing services use [STUPS](http://stups.io/), which provides a convenient and audit-compliant way to manage and configure a dedicated AWS account per team.

 #### Monitoring and Logging
-We use both [Scalyr](https://www.scalyr.com/) and [ZMON](https://zmon.io/), our open-source inhouse monitoring solution, to track business KPIs and other metrics.
+We use both [Scalyr](https://www.scalyr.com/) and [ZMON](https://github.com/zalando/zmon), our open-source inhouse monitoring solution, to track business KPIs and other metrics.
+We use distributed tracing to analyze incidents and performance issues in our microservice infrastructure.

-### Managing legacy
-In transitioning to a microservices architecture, we must maintain and transform our legacy applications.
-Take following guidelines into account.

-#### Reduce focus on sprocs
-Sprocs are stored procedures.
-For us they have been a crucial component for scaling PostgreSQL horizontally.
-They are not, however, the right solution for every database problem.

-Sprocs bring a lot of power, but also introduce a lot of complexity—particularly around testing, maintainability, refactoring, and transparency.
-Sometimes this is worth it, particularly when we have to shard.
-But this approach should be used only if circumstances genuinely warrant it.

-#### New functionality becomes a new service
-When introducing new functionality, think of designing it as a new service instead of adding it to an existing legacy application.
-This allows you to leverage new technologies.

-#### Wrap it with Docker
-Use Docker to package your application.
-STUPS.io will help you to deploy your Docker images to the existing infrastructure.

-#### Migration to AWS
-Move legacy code to AWS whenever possible.
-Sometimes it will seem hard, but others here have done it.
-Ask for help.

 ### Closing Words
 #### The Joy of Programming